Richmond, BC. –-(Ammoland.com)- The Guide Outfitters Association of British Columbia (GOABC) supports the North American Wildlife Conservation Model.

 Two key aspects of the North American Model are the use of science and laws to manage and protect wildlife.
 Today BC’s government continues to use these tools, ensuring that use is sustainable and that habitat capacity is properly considered.

 The GOABC shares the concerns voiced by some anti-hunting groups in regards to grizzly bear habitats and the impacts of expanding industrial development.
-We should always consider how our actions affect wildlife, and need to ensure that decisions are made prudently.
-We appreciate that anti-hunting organizations raise this topic each year, but we disagree about the solution they propose.
+We should always consider how our actions affect wildlife and need to ensure that decisions are made prudently.
+We appreciate that those anti-hunting organizations raise this topic each year, but we disagree about the solution they propose.

 Grizzly bear hunting is sustainable and science-based.
-Harvest data provides valuable information to government on grizzly bear populations.
+Harvest data provides valuable information to the government on grizzly bear populations.
 This information is combined with DNA inventory and the latest grizzly bear modeling to help accurately assess grizzly bear populations in BC.
 As human activities expand further into grizzly bear habitat, it becomes increasingly critical that science and law are used to guide all wildlife management decisions.

 In 2002 government commissioned a Grizzly Bear Scientific Panel comprised of the world’s leading bear experts to conduct a comprehensive review on how grizzly bears are managed.
 While there were a number of recommendations for improvement, the panel did find that BC’s approach to managing grizzly bears was sustainable.
 Following the release of the report from the Scientific Panel, the majority of the province remained open to grizzly bear hunting as best science clearly indicated that a wise and sustainable harvest of grizzly bears was possible and posed no threat to populations.